simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

    ..
 NOTE::

-   	There may be issues running ``ipa-client-install`` on EL6 with FIPS mode
+     Using ``ipa-client-install`` on EL6 with FIPS mode isn't currently supported and will result in the following error message:
-      enabled.
+     ``Cannot install IPA client in FIPS mode``

 Add hosts to IPA